Rory-Sullivan/Rory-Sullivan.github.io/_posts/2025-05-08-polymorphism_with_rust3.md

 Once again the compiler says no, stating that 'the trait `HittableClone` is not dyn compatible'.
 Dyn compatibility is probably a whole topic on it's own, but in this case the error arises because `Clone` requires the `Sized` trait.
 Since `dyn Trait` is unsized it can never be clone-able.
+However this techniques would work for traits that are dyn compatible.

 So is this just not possible then?
 Well not quite.
 As we have seen before `Box<dyn Trait>` is sized so this means that so long as the underlying type is